 Account Number: This is a unique number which is assigned by the EBT system.

-Administrative Terminal: This is the eFunds system through which staff can obtain EBT card and account information.
+Administrative Terminal: This is the EBT vendor system through which staff can obtain EBT card and account information.

-Alternate Payee: An alternate payee is an individual outside the household (an authorized representative for food stamp benefits and a protective payee for cash benefits) designated to have access to the household’s benefit account.
+Alternate Payee: An alternate payee is an individual outside the household (an authorized representative for SNAP benefits and a protective payee for cash benefits) designated to have access to the household’s benefit account.

 Applied Amount: This is the amount of authorized benefits the participant spent for a specific authorization number.

-Approval Number: This is the voucher approval number provided by the Help Desk.
-This number is given to retailers when they request an off-line voucher transaction, and receive approval for that transaction request.
+Approval Number: This number is given to retailers by the EBT vendor when they request an off-line voucher transaction and receive approval for that transaction request.

 Authorization (Auth) Amount: This is the amount of benefit authorized for the participant.